yirancaohk/yirancaohk.github.io/_pages/research.md

   ### Selected Work in progress

--_Price Competition in Search Markets: The Role of Consumer Consideration Sets._with Yongmin Chen, and Tianle Zhang.
+- _Price Competition in Search Markets: The Role of Consumer Consideration Sets._with Yongmin Chen, and Tianle Zhang.

--_Searching Experts for Opinion: An Experimental Study._with King King Li, and Tianle Zhang.
+- _Searching Experts for Opinion: An Experimental Study._with King King Li, and Tianle Zhang.

--_Algorithms, Humans, and the Cost of Looking: Search in Credence Markets with Mixed Access Technologies._with Roman Matousek, Panayiotis G. Tzeremes, and Nickolaos G. Tzeremes.
+- _Algorithms, Humans, and the Cost of Looking: Search in Credence Markets with Mixed Access Technologies._with Roman Matousek, Panayiotis G. Tzeremes, and Nickolaos G. Tzeremes.

--_Free-riding, Cartel Stability, and Vertical Integration._With Ping Lin, and Danqing Shen.
+- _Free-riding, Cartel Stability, and Vertical Integration._With Ping Lin, and Danqing Shen.